Table of Contents:

 - Offers controlled decorative effects

-Manual threading or air threading: what comfort are you looking for?
+Manual threading or air threading: what level of comfort are you looking for?

-Threading is often a decisive criterion in choosing an overlocker.
-It directly influences the pleasure of use.
+Threading is often a decisive factor in choosing an overlocker.
+It directly affects the pleasure of use.

 - Manual threading: more economical, requires learning